Pediatric Eye Exams

 - Accurate eye movement skills, such as the ability to read a line of text.

 It is important for your child to see an eye doctor regularly for a pediatric eye exam, particularly if you suspect they may be struggling with vision problems.
-Here are the signs children may exhibit when they have a vision problem.
+Here are some common signs of vision problems in children:

 - Frequent blinking, squinting, or irregular eye movements